-- 1. The following terms and conditions form part of, and are to be read in conjunction with, the terms contained in the Application Form. - 2.
-For the purpose of these provisions: - (a) "Exhibitor" means the party named as the exhibitor in the Application Form requesting exhibit space(s); - (b) "Association" means the (name of Specialist Council) of the Alberta Teachers' Association. - (c) "Event" means , Alberta on , 20 . - 3.
-The Application Form must be returned to the Association by no later than days prior to the first day of the Event. - 4.
+The following terms and conditions form part of, and are to be read in conjunction with, the terms contained in the Application Form.
+For the purpose of these provisions:

+(a) "Exhibitor" means the party named as the exhibitor in the Application Form requesting exhibit space(s);

+- 3. The Application Form must be returned to the Association by no later than \\\\\ days prior to the first day of the Event. - 4.
 Any Application Form that is returned to the Association which is not accompanied by a signed copy of these terms and conditions and a cheque for the full amount owing for the exhibit space(s) requested by the Exhibitor in the Application Form will be considered void. - 5.
 Any cancellation by the Exhibitor must be done by notice in writing and received by the Association by no later than 90 days prior to the first day of the Event. - 6.
 If the Exhibitor cancels its appearance, but does not do so in accordance with the procedure set out above, the monies that the Exhibitor paid to the Association for the exhibit space(s) will not be refundable. - 7.
 Other than those items listed in the Application Form, the Association will not be responsible for the provision or cost of any materials, supplies or services used or required by the Exhibitor in connection with the exhibit space(s). - 8.
 Except as otherwise provided in this agreement, the Association will not be responsible for any special, incidental or consequential damages in any circumstances, including circumstances arising from the Association's cancellation of the Event or the exhibit space(s) for any reason or at any time whatsoever.